20 Years FSFE: Interview with Reinhard Müller

 In 2021 the Free Software Foundation Europe turns 20.
 This means two decades of empowering users to control technology.

 Turning 20 is a time when we like to take a breath and to look back on the road we have come, to reflect the milestones we have passed, the successes we have achieved, the stories we have written and the moments that brought us together and that we will always joyfully remember.
 In 2021 we want to give momentum to the FSFE and even more to our pan-European community, the community that has formed and always will form the shoulders that our movement relies on.

 20 Years FSFE is meant to be a celebration of everyone who has accompanied us in the past or still does.
-Thank you for contributing your piece of the puzzle that shapes the FSFE and setting the foundation for the next decades' work of the movement for software freedom.
+Thank you for your place in the structure of the FSFE today and for setting the foundation for the next decades of software freedom to come.